 - Cities first to benefit from Internet of Things, if we can write better software (TechRepublic)

-What a smart city does
+What does a smart city do?

 Smart cities improve the quality of the lives of citizens.
 They often employ a mobile app to give fast access to traffic information, road conditions and more.